codepath/android_guides/ActionBar-Tabs-with-Fragments.md

 ## Fragments and Tabs

 There are several ways to setup tabs with fragments.
 The easiest is using ActionBar tabs.
 Note: Standard ActionBar tabs are not supported in Gingerbread, so many people use [ActionBarSherlock](http://actionbarsherlock.com/) when Gingerbread must be supported.
-Google has also released a support `ActionBarActivity` class which can be used for compatible tabs.
+Google has also released a support `AppCompatActivity` class which can be used for compatible tabs.
 Thankfully, both the support approaches are more or less identical in code with a few class name tweaks.

 **Note:** As of Android 5.0, ActionBar Tabs is **now officially deprecated**.
 Tabs should now be built using the [[TabLayout|Google-Play-Style-Tabs-using-TabLayout]].